EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Explore-Windows-Admin-Center.md

 ## Exercise 3: Explore the available administration features

-Perform all tasks on CL1.

 1. [Explore networks, updates, and the settings for power configuration and Remote Desktop on VN1-DC1](#task-1-explore-networks-updates-and-the-settings-for-power-configuration-and-remote-desktop-on-vn1-dc1).
 2. [Find installed apps and running processes on VN1-GW1](#task-2-find-installed-apps-and-running-processes-on-vn1-gw1).
 3. [Explore the registry, the scheduled tasks and the security of VN1-FS1](#task-3-explore-the-registry-the-scheduled-tasks-and-the-security-of-vn1-fs1).
 4. [Explore apps, features, devices on CL2](#task-4-explore-apps-features-devices-on-cl2).

 ### Task 1: Explore networks, updates, and the settings for power configuration and Remote Desktop on VN1-DC1

+Perform this task on CL1.

 1. In Windows Admin Center, on the connections page, click **VN1-DC1.smart.etc**.
 Explore the information on in the Overview tool.
 1. In the Tools pane, click **Networks** and explore the available features.